Storm ready for challenge of facing former teammates Natasha Howard and Sami Whitcomb

-For the first time since an offseason trade sent them to New York, the Storm will face forward Natasha Howard and sharpshooting guard Sami Whitcomb, who are thriving with their new team.
+For the first time since an offseason trade sent them to New York, forward Natasha Howard and sharpshooting guard Sami Whitcomb, who are thriving with their new team, will face off against the Storm.

-Wednesday’s 4 p.m.
-PT matchup at the Barclays Center will be a bittersweet reunion for Seattle and the Liberty standouts who helped the Storm to a pair of WNBA championships in 2018 and 2020.
+The matchup at 4 p.m.
+PT Wednesday at the Barclays Center in New York will be a bittersweet reunion for Seattle and the Liberty standouts who helped the Storm to a pair of WNBA championships in 2018 and 2020.

 “That’s one of my good friends so we’ve been close for several years,” center Mercedes Russell said when asked about Howard.
 “She’s always looking out for me and I’m looking out for her.